Some posts contain compensated links. Please read this disclaimer for more info.

 If you are looking to visit a church while on your family vacation in Mostar, then Saints Peter and Paul Monastery is the one to check out.

-Situated near the Stari Most it has the highest bell tower in the city, which will ensure your children will have a great time as they can head up to the tower via lift.
+Situated near the Stari Most, it has the highest bell tower in the city, which will ensure your children will have a great time as they can head up to the tower via a lift.
 You and the children will enjoy the panoramic views of the old town from up high.